About This Page

 You should expect the following timeline in terms of recovery from the detox process:

-- First day: This is when your withdrawal symptoms will be at their most severe because your body is craving its next hit of mephedrone, and you will not have taken some as expected.
+- This is when your withdrawal symptoms will be at their most severe because your body is craving its next hit of mephedrone, and you will not have taken some as expected.
 Your mood may drop, to the point where you think suicidal thoughts.
 This is because your good mood hormone levels have dropped to an all-time low and need to come back up again and re-stabilise.
 Hormones such as norepinephrine and dopamine are most affected.
 You will feel cravings for mephedrone, and may also feel extremely tired.

 Two to three days: Following this time, the effects of withdrawal will slowly start to ease and become more comfortable.